 There are two types of pregnancy tests; one uses a urine sample, the other a sample of blood.
-Both tests detect the presence of a hormone called human chorionic gonadotropin (hCG).
+Both pregnancy tests detect the presence of a hormone called human chorionic gonadotropin (hCG).
 This hormone is produced by the placenta shortly after the embryo attaches to the uterine lining and builds up rapidly in your body in the first few days of pregnancy.
-It is this rapid shift in hormones that triggers most of your pregnancy symptoms.
+It is this rapid shift in hormones that trigger most of your pregnancy symptoms.

 Urine tests can be performed in two different ways and these can be performed at home or in a clinic.
-One way involves collecting your urine in a cup and dipping a stick into the urine, or putting urine into a special container with an eyedropper.
+One way involves collecting your urine in a cup and dipping a stick into the urine or putting urine into a special container with an eyedropper.
 Another option involves placing a stick into your urine stream and catching your urine in midstream.